LukeGrahamLandry/franca/docs/imports.md

 ## Assembly

-TODO: update to talk about AsmFunction instead of removed annotations (but the idea is the same).

-### asm

-Instead of treating the body as normal franca code, it is evaluated at comptime to produce some machine code that will execute when the function is called.
+AsmFunction takes a function signeture and some code evaluated at comptime to produce some machine code that will execute when the function is called.
-Requires `#aarch64` or `#x86_bytes` to declare which architecture you're supporting.
-An overload set can contain functions with the same arg/ret types but different `#asm` architectures.
+You provide an implementation for each architecture you might want to target.
+- arm/rv: the value is a slice of u32 machine code instructions.
+- amd/wasm: the value is a function `fn(out: *List(u8)) void`.
+  whatever bytes you append to that list will be inserted into your program as machine code.
+You can import `@/backend/<arch>/bits.fr` for definitions of some useful constants.
 There are some basic examples in `tests/inline_asm_jit.fr`.

 Since I need to support full compile time execution and also cross compilation, having a very structured system for target splits like this is very important.